jihadelsayed/superbly/README.md

 Well Done!

+Important Note: If you are going to use superbly for production, please refer to this Django link: [Django Deployment Checklist](https://docs.djangoproject.com/en/2.1/howto/deployment/checklist "Django Deployment Checklist")

 An Open Letter

 You know nowadays there is no more privacy.
 Big companies knows everything about you, but you don't